Testing energy-community & climate-resilient integrated paradigm for carbon neutrality and energy poverty shielding in MED city-port hinterlands

 - @LINKING PARTNER: IRENA

 - @RELEVANCE WITH THE WORKPLAN: action 1.2 (Map of REC activable in the pilot projects and activation of local stakeholder groups to stimulate a codesign process ) and REC pilot implementation (action 2.3).
-(FR), IRENA is a leading organization of the technical working package that tackles with the installation of 22 PV systems on different public infrastructure.
+(EN), IRENA is a leading organization of the technical working package that tackles with the installation of 22 PV systems on different public infrastructure.
 Peculiarities of each installation detected by the Good energy SEET will be taken in consideration by EnerCmed project in order to better evaluate possible steps in REC activation.

 - @LINKING PARTNER: IRENA

 - @RELEVANCE WITH THE WORKPLAN: action 1.2 (Map of REC activable in the pilot projects and activation of local stakeholder groups to stimulate a codesign process ) and REC pilot implementation (action 2.3).
-(EN), H-Europe RES4CITY (Renewables Energy Systems for Cities) 2022-2025 Partner UNIGE.
+(FR), H-Europe RES4CITY (Renewables Energy Systems for Cities) 2022-2025 Partner UNIGE.

 - RES4CITY aims at supporting renewables in urban contexts by promoting a set of capacity building actions including scouting of the most attractive technologies, case studies development, serious games, and micro-credentials.
 The proposed approaches will be validated within a pan-European stakeholders’ network in order to identify and validate the most promising approaches.
 (FR), H-Europe RES4CITY (Renewables Energy Systems for Cities) 2022-2025 Partner UNIGE.